Haiku, haibun, and renga of Matsuo Bashō

 Bush clover and the moon.

-Here, I prefer Ueda's version.
+Here, I also like Ueda's version and Oseko's version.

 Lastly consider The Narrow Road's poem written after visiting the Tada Shrine (in Komatsu) with its famous warrior's helmet.